If you’re considering forex trading as a way of making money, read this.

 But it isn’t easy.
 And most forex traders actually lose money.

-The forex market is the largest and most liquid market in the world—trading 24/7 on weekdays—and this is why many people turn to forex trading as you can trade across many timezones.
+The forex market is the largest and most liquid market in the world—trading 24/7 on weekdays—and this is why many people turn to forex trading since you can trade across many timezones.

 If you’re a newcomer, however, there’s a bit of terminology to learn—spreads, pips, leverage, and drawdowns—that will help you understand the essential elements of forex trading.